sstrecker/uf65/README.md

 which you may need in *rare* cases.

-## You may use this prepared LaTeX document for writing your contribution
+## You may use this prepared LaTeX document and prepackaged LNI package for writing your contribution

 **Please note:** We have prepared a LaTeX document for writing your contribution based on the LNI document class which you can download from: